-The bailiff compulsory executes execution documents.
+The enforcement agent compulsory executes execution documents.
 Execution documents are judicial decisions and other documents that can be taken on compulsory execution without starting a court case: different administrative legislations (such as tax arrears, parking tickets) and also some contracts (contracts approved by notarys in which both sides of the affair are obligated to immidiate compulsory execution if the requirements of the contract are not met)

 Everyone has the right to receive information about the executive actions which are used to accept the claims against the person.